 More definitely, President Mahama on Tuesday, confirmed Joseph Whittal and Josephine Nkrumah as new chairpersons of the Commission of Human Rights and Administrative Justice (CHRAJ) and the National Commission on Civic Education (NCCE) respectively.

-Meanwhile, many NPP supporters have criticised the government over the recent developments, pointing out the various negative effects it would have on the new government.
+Meanwhile, many NPP supporters have criticized the government over the recent developments, pointing out the various negative effects it would have on the new government.

 A more drastic move was taken by Legal practitioner, Philip Addison who has filed a suit against the President for the new appointments in CHRAJ and NCCE.